aragon/osx-plugin-template-hardhat/packages/js-client/GUIDE.md

 ## Getting started

-To get started with your client the first step is to create a nes JS/TS project you can use any tool you want.
+To get started with your client the first step is to create a new JS/TS project you can use any tool you want.

-Once you have your project set up yo need to install the `@aragon/sdk-client-common` package.
+Once you have your project set up you need to install the `@aragon/sdk-client-common` package.

 ```bash
 npm install @aragon/sdk-client-common